 What about Academic achievement

 Academically, as a Secondary School, Al Salam has been among the highest achieving schools at IGCSE and AS Level.
 Since the basis of this success inevitably begins in the Foundation and Primary sections, expectations are that this will be reflected in the results from international bench-marking tests and check-point tests as has historically been the case.
+The school states that it offers a value-add of 1.5 to 2 points over and above the predicted (baseline) level of development for students based on international entry and on-going assessment.

 What about the facilities?